What is a playgroup?

 Why playgroups are good for children

-- try out new imaginative and creative activities
+- try out new and creative activities, equipment and toys

-- practise how to play with other children
+- play with other children of different ages

-- learn how to interact with adults other than parents or caregivers.
+- learn how to interact with adults other than her own parents or caregivers.

-Experiencing different types of play activities can help your child learn how to solve problems.
-For example, jigsaw puzzles give your child practice at solving problems using trial and error, and making crafts lets your child experiment with different ways to use materials and make things.
+If your child has the opportunity to try different play activities, it gives her lots of ways to learn and chances to practise what she’s learning.
+For example, jigsaw puzzles give your child practice at solving problems using trial and error.
+Making crafts lets your child experiment with different ways to use materials and make things.
+And jumping through hoops outside helps your child build physical skills and confidence.

-Although your child might not go to school for another year or more, playgroups can also help young children start developing skills they need for school, like learning to share, taking turns and making friends.
+Playgroups can also help young children start developing skills they need for kindergarten and school, like learning to share, taking turns, making friends and being part of a group.

 - meet new people and make new friends